-‘Petrified”Martian Soldier’ Found In NASA Mars Photo, Claim Alien Hunters
+‘Petrified Martian Soldier’ Found In NASA Mars Photo, Claim Alien Hunters

 Have alien hunters finally discovered proof that there was once life on Mars?
 A YouTube channel dedicated to UFOs, paranormal phenomena, and conspiracy theories has posted a video depicting the discovery of what is being called an “alien soldier,” complete with space suit and weapon.

-The Sun reported January 15 that conspiracy theory YouTube channel Paranormal Crucible has claimed to have found, while looking through archived NASA photos taken by the Mars Curiosity Rover, a figure on the Red Planet that resembles a stalking soldier.
-Or, as Paranormal Crucible suggested in the video clip title, an “Ancient Martian Soldier Found On Mars?”
+The Sun reported on January 15, that conspiracy theory YouTube channel Paranormal Crucible has claimed to have found, while looking through archived NASA photos taken by the Mars Curiosity Rover, a figure on the Red Planet that resembles a stalking soldier.
+Or, as Paranormal Crucible suggested in the video clip titled an “Ancient Martian Soldier Found On Mars?”

-In the video, which starts with eerie music and the caption: “What Is This Object?”, a figure can be made out in the rocks in the Mars photo.
+In the video, which starts with eerie music and the caption: “What Is This Object?” a figure can be made out in the rocks in the Mars photo.
 As the video progresses, the figure is enlarged and enhanced several times.
 After a number of renderings, the figure takes on the shape of what appears to be a space-suited (or perhaps body-armored) alien with some type of firearm.
 A second caption appears in the video, asking, “Ancient Statue of a Martian Soldier?”

-From the description box of the video, “Intriguing object which I spotted while going through the NASA archives.
+“Intriguing object which I spotted while going through the NASA archives.
 This one definitely looks artificial in nature and in my opinion is an ancient statuette.
 The odd thing about this one is that it does resemble an alien grey or possibly an insect type species of alien.
 I have processed and colorized this object in an effort to bring out all the details that I believe are there in the raw image, the only thing I have added is a foot, some of which is there in the original image but almost impossible to make out.”

 There apparently is no end to what can be found in the rocky rubble-strewn terrain that is the surface of Mars, because everything from lizards and squirrels to machine parts and human-like statuary have been “discovered” or “revealed” in numerous NASA photos by alien and UFO hunters, not to mention conspiracy theorists (groups whose members are not necessarily mutually inclusive).

 To the alien hunters and/or conspiracy theorists, some of the artifacts are significant; they point toward signs of life on Mars, or, at the very least, that an ancient civilization may have once flourished on the planet.
 But scientists and skeptics (groups whose members may not be mutually inclusive — but tend to be), dismiss the findings as eye-rolling material, the signs of overactive imaginations and aggressive confirmation biases.
-But if and when NASA even deigns to address the claims of the findings (because they have other things to attend to, like science things, because NASA’s official position on life on Mars is that there exists no empirical evidence that it is or was ever extant), the space agency is most likely to dismiss the discoveries as rocks.
+But if and when NASA even decides to address the claims of the findings (because they have other things to attend to, like science things, because NASA’s official position on life on Mars is that there exists no empirical evidence that it is or was ever extant), the space agency is most likely to dismiss the discoveries as rocks.

 There are those who would be in agreement with that assessment concerning the “alien soldier” in the Mars photo.
 In fact, the general consensus among the commenters on the Paranormal Crucible video is that the “soldier” is a rock.